Why choose short-term broadband?

 How much notice do I need to cancel?

-Most 1-month broadband deals require 30 days' notice, though some allow you to cancel any time before your next month starts.
+Most broadband deals require 30 days' notice, but some 1-month contracts allow you to cancel any time before your next month starts.

 -